Jasbir Sandhu

-As a child, Sandhu immigrated to Canada where he completed high school and graduated from Simon Fraser University and Royal Roads University with a MBA.
+As a child, Sandhu immigrated to Canada where he completed high school and graduated from Simon Fraser University and Royal Roads University with an MBA.
 He worked at the Justice Institute of British Columbia as a program coordinator.
 He helped operate a program which provided training and testing of taxi drivers in Metro Vancouver.
 Sandhu was the spokesperson for the Professor Mohan Singh Memorial Foundation which advocated for an apology from the federal government over its actions during the Komagata Maru incident.

 Background

 As a child, Jasbir, with his family, emigrated to Canada from Punjab, India, where he was born.
 He lived in Surrey where his family owned a small business and restaurant.
 He graduated from Queen Elizabeth Secondary School.
 He attended Simon Fraser University where he graduated with a bachelor's degree, and then Royal Roads University where he received a Master's of Business Administration.
 Beginning in the mid-1990s Sandhu began working as an instructor and program coordinator at the Justice Institute.
 Under the province's SuperHost program, the City of Vancouver initiated a new permitting system, put into effect in 1997, for taxi drivers at the Justice Institute.
 Sandhu became the program manager of this program called TaxiHost, mandatory for all taxi drivers, in which drivers had to pass a written multiple-choice exam on topics such as defensive driving, customer service, local geography, and basic English.
 While the program had a high failure rate initially, it produced favourable results and was extended over Metro Vancouver and formed the basis for a similar system in Calgary.

 Sandhu volunteered at the United Way for one campaign and served a term as a board member at Vancity Community Foundation.
 He also served as the spokesperson for the Prof Mohan Singh Memorial Foundation which lobbied for an apology from the federal government for the 1914 Komagata Maru incident.
 Prime Minister Stephen Harper delivered the apology in August 2008 at a community gathering at Bear Creek in Surrey.
 Sandhu and the group believed it would be accompanied by an apology in the House of Commons.
 After expressing disappointment in the limited apology and the lack of acknowledgement in the House of Commons, the government representatives accused Sandhu and the group of engaging in "dirty politics".